pescarcena/kcd-2025-vagrant-k3s/README.md

-# Kubernetes eBPF Monitoring and DDoS Protection Demo
+# Attack Detection and Real-Time Monitoring in Kubernetes with eBPF

 ## 🌟 KCD Lima 2025 Workshop Project